-- 41.1.1 There shall be a maximum of ten (10) primary Stewards in OE3: Seven (7) stewards from Unit 3-Maintenance and three (3) stewards from Unit 16-Utility Systems Operators. - 41.1.2 Alternate Stewards may be designated by OE3 to cover the absence of the Steward. - 41.1.3 The CITY and the UNION agree that pursuant to the Employer Relations Ordinance, and per the 2005 Personnel Board decision, five (5) is a reasonable number of paid UNION representatives to attend negotiations.
+- 41.1.1 There shall be a maximum of Seven (7) stewards from Unit 3-Maintenance. - 41.1.2 Alternate Stewards may be designated by OE3 to cover the absence of the Steward. - 41.1.3 The CITY and the UNION agree that pursuant to the Employer Relations Ordinance, and per the 2005 Personnel Board decision, five (5) is a reasonable number of paid UNION representatives to attend negotiations.